 However, we face new challenges.
 Villagers prefer the easier expectations of non-profit organizations.
 Some have a mindset that companies will exploit them.
 Once our business is successful, we expect that our method of creating hope and opportunity will be contagious.
 Once people experience the benefits, the entitled mindset will end and prosperity with purpose will follow.

-Video by Meghalaya Silk.
+Video by Muezart India.